 In October 2016, the FASB issued authoritative accounting guidance on the income tax consequences of intra-company transfers other than inventory.
 This guidance addresses the timing of the recognition of current and deferred income taxes.
 Under this guidance, the recognition of current or deferred income taxes will occur at the time of the transfer of the asset.
-The guidance will be effective for the Company in fiscal year 2018, and the Company did not early adopt.
+The Company did not early adopt, therefore the guidance will be effective for the Company in fiscal year 2018.
 Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements.

 In August 2016, the FASB issued authoritative accounting guidance on the presentation and classification of certain cash receipts and cash payments on the statement of cash flows.
 The guidance specifically addresses cash flow issues with the objective of reducing the diversity in practice.
-The guidance will be effective for the Company in fiscal year 2018, and the Company did not early adopt.
+The Company did not early adopt, therefore the guidance will be effective for the Company in fiscal year 2018.
 Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements.

 In February 2016, the FASB issued authoritative accounting guidance on lease accounting.
 The guidance requires lessees to present right-of-use assets and lease liabilities on the balance sheet for all leases not considered short-term leases.
 Short-term leases are leases with a lease term of 12 months or less as long as the leases do not include options to purchase the underlying assets that the lessee is reasonably certain to exercise.
 The new guidance also introduces new disclosure requirements for leasing arrangements.
-The guidance will be effective for the Company in fiscal year 2019, but early adoption is permitted.
+The guidance will be effective for the Company in fiscal year 2019, and the Company does not plan to early adopt.
 Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements.

 In January 2016, the FASB issued authoritative accounting guidance on the classification of equity securities with readily determinable fair values into different categories (e.g. trading or available-for-sale) and the requirement for equity securities to be measured at fair value with changes in fair value recognized in net income.
-The guidance will be effective prospectively for the Company in fiscal year 2018 and early adoption is limited to certain provisions.
+The Company did not early adopt, therefore the guidance will be effective prospectively for the Company in fiscal year 2018.
 Upon adoption, a cumulative-effect adjustment to retained earnings in the consolidated balance sheets will be reclassified to beginning retained earnings.
 Management has evaluated the impact of this guidance and expects the unrealized gains and losses for fair value measurement of the Company's available-for-sale securities to be recognized in net income upon adoption.

 In May 2014, the FASB issued authoritative accounting guidance on a company's accounting for revenue from contracts with customers, which guidance has subsequently been amended.
 The guidance applies to all companies that enter into contracts with customers to transfer goods, services or nonfinancial assets.
 The guidance requires these companies to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also requires disclosures regarding the nature, timing, amount and uncertainty of revenue that is recognized.
 The guidance allows either full or modified retrospective adoption.
-The guidance will be effective for the Company for the annual and interim periods beginning in fiscal year 2018, and the Company did not early adopt.
+The Company did not early adopt, therefore the guidance will be effective for the Company for the annual and interim periods beginning in fiscal year 2018.
+The Company will implement the guidance using the modified retrospective approach.
 Management has determined that the revenue streams that could be impacted by the guidance relate to non-standard transmission coverages.
 Certain contracts are also being reviewed individually for potential impact.
-The adoption method has not yet been determined.